AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 > If you are viewing the matrix itself, event types are the individual cards under a category.

 Each event type must be unique and must be associated with a category.
-Additionally, a event type can be referenced as an `include` or `exclude` property value on a defined `attribute`.
+Additionally, an event type can be referenced as an `include` or `exclude` property value on a defined `attribute`.

-Below is an example of a event type defintion:
+Below is an example of an event type definition:

 For example, a single event_type item is defined as: